“YOU WOULDN’T UNDERSTAND”:

 At the conclusion of this course participants will be able to:

 David Cushman, Psy.D., is a licensed clinical psychologist.
-He is a staff clinician and supervisor at RAMS Inc., a community mental health clinic in San Francisco, and has a private practice in Oakland, where he sees children, teens, adults, and couples.
+He is a core faculty member of the PsyD program at CIIS and has a private practice in Oakland where he sees children, teens, adults and couples.
+He worked in community settings for several years and has written and published on community mental health from a psychoanalytic perspective.

 Loong Kwok, Psy.D., is the Director of Child Services at Access Institute, where he teaches and supervises school-based therapy.
 He works with adults, children, and couples at Baywell Psychiatry Group.
 He also serves on the Editorial Committee of fort da, NCSPP’s journal, and the Neuropsychoanalysis Committee of PINC.